andreasolborg/wafer-production-line/README.md

     - the heapq is sorted on the attribute time because of the __lt__ function we created in the Event class.

 Our event has two types of actions:
-- load: a load event will always add a unload event to the event_queue with the timestamp for when the task is done processing
+- load: a load event will always add a unload event to the event_queue with the timestamp for when the task is done processing\
 - unload: a unload event will always add a load event for the unit that was unloaded and the unit that had one of its buffers loaded with a new batch

 A load event is only going to be sucessfull if a unit is free and can take a new task.
 If its not free when the load event occurs it will simply remove it from the event_queue.
 This is fine and a new load event will be created when the unit has unloaded and is free.
 A unload event is never going to fail since we have functionality to only load a unit if its possible to unload it when the task is done processing.
 If a unload event fails our whole system collapses and we loose batches in the production line.

 Our simulate function takes in the following parameters: initial_batches (the 1000 wafers splitted into batches), task_prioritization (a 2d list of the task prioritized) and print_simulation (boolean for printing or not).
 The first that happens in our funtion is that we add the initial batches to the first buffer.
 We gave this buffer infinity capacaty since the simulation time was not going to get affected by it.
 So when all the buffers are loaded to the first buffer we start the simulation by adding a load event for the first unit that has the first task.
 We then go into a loop that runs while the event_queue has event in it.
 This list is always sorted by our heapq functionality.
 Since a load event will add a unload event to the event_queue and a unload event will add a load event to the event_queue our simulation will run until all batches are in the end buffer.
 The end buffer also has infite capacity.
 We can then check the time when the simualtion stopped and know how long it took.

+### Task 4

+TODO